MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Issue with admin directing to event setting page (It is redirecting to /admin page)
  - Submit lineup is not properly sending data to other client, the other screen being blank - Need to organize rounds in ascending order from `submit-lineup-response`.
 When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1
  - When saving a team and creating another team, it does not update the player list.
 That need to be updated properly
+ - [00:00](https://www.loom.com/share/c2b04e623a874cf5b647ef260d2bc20a) - After submitting lineup there should not be shown close button, fix that
+ - [02:35](https://www.loom.com/share/c2b04e623a874cf5b647ef260d2bc20a) - When selecting players, subbing sometime does not visiable, need to show which player is unselected - Bug- It's allowing me to assign the same person to more than one net.
+See video
+ - Close button is not visiable when submitting players
+ - Bug- It allowed someone to sub twice in back to back rounds. it should only allow you to sub someone after everyone on the team has subbed at least once.

  - src/components/event/EventAddUpdate.tsx